 Supplementary stakeholder consultation meeting was conducted by CME to comply with the GS4GG requirements.
-Physical stakeholder meeting was conducted on 29th August 2022 for SKDRDP.
+Physical stakeholder meeting was conducted on 29th August 2022 and 3rd September 2022 respectively for SKDRDP and d.light.
 The email invitations were sent 30 days prior to the meeting.
 Relevant stakeholders were also invited via telephonic calls and hard copy invites.
 The agenda of the meeting was to explain the participants regarding the programme, technologies, benefits, carbon title transfer, social, economic and environmental impacts, safeguarding principles and grievance mechanism.